How to Choose Your Bed and Breakfast Name

 Visualize how your business name will look in a logo, outdoor sign, and on your website.
 Be sure to get your own email address to be something like:

 When you know what you want to call your bed and breakfast, you must make sure that the domain name (website address) is available before you register your business name.
-If there are already bed and breakfast inns with that name (even in a different state), it is best to choose a different name to avoid confusion.
+If there are already bed and breakfast inns with that name (even in a different state), it is best to choose a different name or a variation of the name to avoid confusion.

 Above all, make sure you absolutely love your bed and breakfast name since you will likely say it over and over throughout your time as a bed and breakfast owner.
 Smart innkeepers ask for ideas from others and take plenty of time when they choose their bed and breakfast name.